Theory

 \[ \label{eq_kubo_mb} \langle \hat{J}_\alpha \rangle = E_{0, \alpha}\left\{ \lim\limits_{\tau, t \rightarrow\infty} \int^t_0 dt' e^{-t'/\tau}\int^\beta_0 d\beta' {\rm Tr}\left[ \hat{\rho}_{\rm eq} \hat{J}_\alpha(t' + i \hbar \beta') \hat{\mathbf{J}}_\alpha(0) \right] \right\}, \]

-where the volume has been ‘absorbed’ in the current, and we consider the spatially-averaged quantity.
-According to Ohm’s law, the quantity in the brackets in the equation above is the DC conductivity \(\sigma\).
+where the volume has been ‘absorbed’ into the current, and we are considering the spatially averaged quantity.
+According to Ohm’s law, the quantity in the brackets in the equation above represents the DC conductivity \(\sigma\).
 This formula simplifies considerably in the non-interacting case.
 Following the steps detailed in 7, we can rewrite the above equation as

 \[ \langle \hat{A}(\mu) \rangle = \lim\limits_{\eta \rightarrow 0} - i \hbar \Omega \int dE' f(E' - \mu) {\rm Tr}\left[ \delta(E' - \hat{H}) \hat{A} \frac{1}{(\hat{H} - E') (\hat{H} -E' - i\eta)}(\hat{\mathbf{J}} \cdot \mathbf{E_0}) - h.c. \right], \] where the Fermi occupation function \(f(E)\) and the denominator of the fraction come from the density matrix.
 Additionally, the following propertiy has been used